yogthos/clj-rss/README.md

 ## Usage

-`channel-xml` function which accepts a map of tags representing a channel followed by 0 or more maps for items and outputs an XML string.
+The `channel-xml` function accepts a map of tags representing a channel, followed by 0 or more maps for items (or a seq of items) and outputs an XML string.
 Each item must be a map of valid RSS tags.

-Following characters in the content of :description and :title tags will be escaped: `<`, `&`, `>`, `"`.
+The following characters in the content of :description and :title tags will be escaped: `<`, `&`, `>`, `"`.
 Both `:pubDate` and `:lastBuildDate` keys are expected to be instances of `java.util.Date` or one of its subclasses.
 These will be converted to standard RSS date strings in the resulting XML.

-If you need to get the data in a structured format use `channel` instead.
+If you need to get the data in a structured format, use `channel` instead.

 ### Examples

-Creating a channel with a some items
+Creating a channel with some items:
 ```clojure
 (require '[clj-rss.core :as rss])